-It’s easy to fall into the trap: A friend gives you an activity tip, and then you pass it on to several buddies you know.
-One day, you’re at your weekly yoga class, and sure enough, you hear the same tip repeated, so you figure it must be true.
+It’s easy to fall into the trap: A friend gives you an activity tip, and then you pass it on.
+A week later, you hear the same tip repeated, so you figure it must be true.
 When you’re unsure, the important thing is to ask a qualified fitness professional for advice.
 In the meantime, knowing the difference between fact and fiction will keep you healthy, injury-free, and on track to meeting your physical activity goals.
-Here are some myths that need some challenging:
+Regular physical activity, done right, is an important way to reduce your risk of heart disease and stroke.
+Here are eight myths that need some challenging:

 Myth #1: An aerobic workout will boost your calorie burn for hours after you stop working out.

 False: Don’t confuse calorie burn with metabolism.
 While your metabolism will continue to rev at a slightly higher rate after you finish an aerobic workout, the amount of calorie burn is not statistically significant.
-In fact, you’ll only use up about 20 extra calories for the rest of the day.
 While there’s a little bit more of a metabolic boost after strength training, it’s still negligible.
-In other words, don’t use the fact that you worked out to eat more.
+In other words, working out doesn’t mean you should eat more.

 Myth #2: If you’re not working up a sweat, you’re not exercising hard enough.